Winston Churchill Avenue, Gibraltar

-Winston Churchill Avenue is an arterial road in the British overseas territory of Gibraltar, and is the only road in and out of the territory, connecting it with Spain.
+Winston Churchill Avenue is an arterial road in the British overseas territory of Gibraltar, connecting it with Spain.
 Once the customs are crossed, the avenue becomes the dual carriageway (Autovía) CA-34 (former national road N-351).

 Description

-The northern end of the road starts at Gibraltar's border with Spain and passes Gibraltar International Airport at Victoria Stadium, which is Gibraltar's major sporting venue.
+The northern end of the road starts at Gibraltar's border with Spain and is bifurcated by Gibraltar International Airport at Victoria Stadium, which is Gibraltar's major sporting venue.
 The road intersects the airport's runway at surface level; movable barricades close when aircraft land or take off.

-In 2009, the Government of Gibraltar announced that a new highway will be built in order to avoid motor vehicles crossing the runway, which currently causes congestion.
-The new road, a dual carriageway, will link the customs checkpoint with Devil's Tower Road, crossing the east end of the airport runway underground, through a 350-metre tunnel.
+In 2009, the Government of Gibraltar announced that a new highway would be built in order to avoid motor vehicles crossing the runway, which caused congestion.
+On 31 March 2023, the new road, a dual carriageway named The Kingsway linked the customs checkpoint with Devil's Tower Road, crossing the east end of the airport runway underground, through a 350-metre tunnel.

+Runway access is now closed to everyday road traffic but is still available for exceptional, specific, or emergency use, as well as for pedestrians, cyclists and mobility scooters, although an alternative subway is provided.